jwd83/fastapi-nextjs-postgres/README.md

 ...to create the database and user.
 The password for the user will be prompted.
 I set the password to `test` while following the tutorial.

+Next we will enable the database migrations using alembic.
+See the alembic documentation in travis notes for more information.